Paving the way for transitions --- a case for Weyl geometry

 In the Weyl geometric approach, cosmological redshift looks like a field theoretic effect on the classical level; it is modelled by the (integrable) scale connection rather than by ``space expansion''.
-Perhaps a better physical understanding arises after quantization.
-The CMB could turn out to be a quantum physical background equilibrium state of the Maxwell field excited by stellar and quasar radiation, rather than a relic radiation.\footnote{Already I.E. Segal argued that on an Einstein universe the quantized Maxwell field will, under very general assumptions, build up an equilibrium radiation of perfect Planck characteristic \cite{Segal:CMB1}.} The correlation of the tiny inhomogeneities in the temperature distribution with large scale matter structures would be independent of the causal evolution postulated in the present structure formation theory, supported by the assumption of CDM.
-Likewise there seems to be no reason why the flatness conclusion from CMB data should be stable against a correspoding paradigm change.
+The CMB seems to be just as well explainable be a quantum physical background equilibrium state of the Maxwell field excited by stellar and quasar radiation, as by the relic radiation of the standard picture.\footnote{Already I.E. Segal argued that on an Einstein universe the quantized Maxwell field will, under very general assumptions, build up an equilibrium radiation of perfect Planck characteristic \cite{Segal:CMB1}.} The correlation of the tiny inhomogeneities in the temperature distribution with large scale matter structures would be independent of the causal evolution postulated in the present structure formation theory.
+It has to be checked whether the flatness conclusion from CMB data is stable against a corresponding paradigm change.

 Supernovae data have to be reconsidered in the new framework, in particular with view on possible observation selection effects.\footnote{For a detailed argument that strong observation selection effects may come into the play in the selection procedures of the SNIa data see \cite[sec.
-4.6]{Crawford:static_universe}; for a first glance at supernovae data from the point of view of Einstein-Weyl universes \cite{Scholz:FoP}.} Galaxy evolution would look completely different, as no big bang origin would shape the overall picture.
+4.6]{Crawford:static_universe}, for a first glance at supernovae data from the point of view of Einstein-Weyl universes \cite{Scholz:FoP}.} Galaxy evolution would look completely different, as no big bang origin would shape the overall picture.
 In particular Seyfert galaxies and quasars can be understood as {\em late} developmental stages of mass accretion in massive galactic cores.
 Jets emitted from them seem to redistribute matter recycled after high energy cracking inside galactic cores.
-Structure formation would have to be reconsidered.\footnote{For a sketch of such a picture see \cite{Fischer:universe} or \cite{Crawford:static_universe}.} Nuclear synthesis would no longer appear as ``primordial'' but could take place even more in stars, on a much larger time scale than in the recieved view, and in galactic cores, respectively quasars.
-The {\em Lithium 6/7 riddle} might dissolve as unspectacularly as indicated for the naturalness problem of the Higgs mass (section 5.4).
+Structure formation would have to be reconsidered.\footnote{For a sketch of such a picture see \cite{Crawford:static_universe} or \cite{Fischer:universe}.} Nuclear synthesis would no longer appear as ``primordial'' but could take place in stars on a much larger time scale than in the recieved view, and in galactic cores, respectively quasars.
+Then the {\em Lithium 6/7 riddle} might dissolve quite unspectacularly.

 Regenerative cycles of matter mediated by galactic cores, quasars and their jets are excluded as long as cosmology is based on Einstein gravity by the extraordinary role of its singularity structures (``black holes'').
 But these have to be reconsidered in the Weyl gravity approach.